rodrigo-portilio/CSharpDesignPatternsMediator/README.md

 # C# Design Patterns: Mediator

-This project is a example of use of LINQ in C#.
+This project is a example of use of MediatR in C#.
 This project is done on course "C# Design Patterns: Mediator" of Pluralsight

 ## Requirements